arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/setting-alvik-arduino-ide/setting-alvik-arduino-ide.md

 A more complex example can be found in the [getting started](https://docs.arduino.cc/tutorials/alvik/getting-started/) guide for the Alvik.
 Due to the functions having same structure and names on both MicroPython and C++ we can easily port the ```obstacle-avoider``` to C++.

-Keeping in mind the initialization of the Alvik from the previous example we can build the example on the Arduino IDE:
+Keeping in mind the initialization of the Alvik from the previous example, we can build the example on the Arduino IDE:

 ```c++
 #include "Arduino_Alvik.h"